This Easter is smashing! Literally.

 The custom derived from the Venetians, who on New Year’s Day, would throw their old things from the windows in the hopes of receiving new ones for the next year.
 The Corfiots adopted the tradition, applying it to the most important day in their calendar, the Greek Easter.

 Somewhere along the way, old things have been replaced by pots and jugs of water – which make even louder noise!
 And are so much fun to watch falling and shattering.
-The flinders are a much sought-after souvenir not only for tourists.
+The shards of pots are a much sought-after souvenir, not only for tourists, as they are kept for good luck.

 So it’s not without reason that hotels on Corfu are booked out a long time ahead of Easter every year.
-Especially those, who are close to the “happening” and those who offer their guests the possibility to go to town by boat on Saturday morning.
+Especially those, who are close to Corfu Town and hotels who offer their guests the possibility to go to town by boat on Saturday morning.

 More about the Corfiot customs in the Holy Week, you find here.